o-ran-sc/ric-plt-submgr/docs/user-guide.rst

    - Try count for RIC Subscription Delete Request message
       - e2tMaxSubDelReqTryCount: 2 is the default value

+   - Shall Subscription Manager check is E2 interface up before new SubscriptionRequest is processed
+      - checkE2State: true is the default value

    - Are subscriptions read from database in Subscription Manager startup
       - readSubsFromDb: "true" is the default value

+    - How many times Subscription Manager tries to read database in start up before it continues startup procedure
+      - dbTryCount: 200 is the default value

+    - Shall Subscription Manager try to read data base forever in start up before it continues startup procedure
+      - dbRetryForever: true is the default value

  The parameters can be changed on the fly via Kubernetes Configmap.
 Default parameters values are defined in Helm chart

  Use following command to open Subscription Manager's Configmap in Nano editor.
 First change parameter and then store the change by pressing first Ctrl + o.
 Close editor by pressing the Ctrl + x.
 The change is visible in Subscription Manager's log after some 20 - 30 seconds.
+Note that some of the parameters maybe be useful just for testing purpose.

  .. code-block:: none